 Jason Franey, Executive Chef, Canlis Restaurant

 I would suggest homemade boudin blanc with sour kraut and dijon mustard.
 Our boudin blanc is made with a blend of chicken and pork, with eggs, cream and four-spice.
 The sausage is deliciously rustic, able to be cooked on either the grill or poached in a blend of beer and water.
-Because they’re so light, you can eat these suckers all game long.
+Because they’re so light, you can eat these suckers all game long and if you want to gamble online in a game or a casino game, you should try to visit pokiez online as this site specialize in this area.
 To drink, football needs beer.
 So to pair, we’re drinking Ommegang Rare Vos, a Belgian style ale from Cooperstown NY.
 It has great hoppy notes of plum, apple, and citrus.

 Roger Gamache, Gamache Vintners

 I would do chicken wings, with homemade hot sauce marinated overnight, then bar-b-cued with smoked mesquite chips.
 And a vegetable dish with Uncle Dan’s dipping sauce.
 To drink, Gamache Vintners White Riesling with the veggies and dipping sauce.
 I’d pair our Gamache Vintners Syrah with hot wings…and Negra Modelo dark in the interim.
 Plus a shot of Crown every time the Seahawks score.
 This way everything has its purpose initially, but we do mix it up some times.
 It’s all about the fun!

 For the Super Bowl, you need to accomplish two things with your food selection: capture the tastes of the season while simultaneously avoiding the use of plates and cutlery.